Welcome to today's edition of the Rush 24-7 podcast.

 Largest single drop in the gasoline price in history, 30 cents.

-From 380 to 330 average across the United States.
+Average across the United States.

-Latest most recent data we have for this 2002 receipt size of employer firms.
+Latest, most recent data we have for this 2002 receipt size of employer firms.

-Uh and it it illic it illustrates here quite readily that just take this, the 100 to 499,000 figure that we were mentioned about earlier.
+And it illustrates here quite readily that just take this, the $100,000 to $499,000 figure that we mentioned earlier.

-There are two million establishments.
+There are 2 million establishments.

-There is about eight point eight million workers.
+There is about 8.8 million workers.

-The annual payroll total is well, forget those numbers.
+The annual payroll total is, well, forget those numbers.

 If you look at this breakdown and you add up all the firms and all the revenue and all the employment, there is no way that the vast majority of small businesses have only receipts of $250,000 a year.

-There are a total of $5,697,759 firms we're discussing here as small business.
+There are a total of 5,697,759 firms we're discussing here as small business.

 1.2 million of them have less than $100,000 in receipts, which makes them sole proprietorships.

-$2.3, almost $2.4 million are between $100 and uh $500,000.
+2.3, almost 2.4 million are between $100,000 and $500,000.

 And then as you go higher, the numbers decrease.

-When you look at it as number of employees, whether you look at it as receipts, there's no way Obama's even close to the truth on this.
+But when you and them all up, you find that it is, no matter how you look at it at this point, whether you look at it as number of employees, whether you look at it as receipts, there's no way Obama's even close to the truth on this.

 What a teachable moment I have here for you.